LukaszNowakPL/react-bootstrap-tools/README.md

     * left-start
 * number `delay` : Number of milliseconds the `Tooltip` component will appear and hide after button hover.
 * boolean `defaultShow` : Set `true` will initialise button with visible description
-* string `trigger` : Action necessary to take over button to initialise visibility of description.
+* string `trigger` : Action necessary to take over button to initialise visibility of description.<br />
 Available options:
     * hover
     * click